 On the right is an armored Minerva Land Rover.

-The Willys CJ-3As remained in service with the ABL's paratroopers into the 1970's, but were gradually replaced by the Minerva Land Rover (also made in Belgium), and later by the VW-Bombardier Iltis.
-See an armored Minerva (160K JPEG) left behind when Belgian forces left the Congo in 1962.
+The Willys CJ-3As remained in service with the ABL's paratroopers into the 1970's, but were gradually replaced by the Minerva Land Rover (also made in Belgium, and seen in the background here) and later by the VW-Bombardier Iltis.

 Surplus CJ-3As were sold to the public, but according to Jeep Club BeLux (1), few owners are aware of the unique "made in Belgium" origin of the Jeeps.